SURAJKUMAR730/PORTFOLIO/README.md

 4. About Me Section:

-   The portfolio includes an "About Me" section that provides users with information about my background, skills, experience, and passions.
+   The portfolio includes an "About Me" section that provides users with information about my background, skills.
-   It may include a brief education details.
+   It also include a brief education details.
 This section helps users get to know you professionally and personally.

 5. Projects Showcase: